cayesoneira/miniTRASGO-documentation/docs/data/index.md

     scp rpcuser@192.168.3.216:gate/system/devices/RCP01/data/dcData/data/2023-07-13-EffMap.mat ~/

-## About the units of the timeStamps
+## About the cloclks and units of the timeStamps
+Take into account that the internal clock of the mingo PC is set in UTC (Coordinated Universal Time).

 In MATLAB, the date format, for example 739077.6528125, represents a serial date number.
 MATLAB uses serial date numbers to represent dates as the number of days since January 0, 0000 (a fictitious date).
 To convert the serial date number to a readable date, you can use the `datestr` function in MATLAB.

 ## Detector Control System